-The first sign of the new Jem doll line appeared very suddenly after it was announced.
-It was a Jem doll to
+The first sign of the new Jem doll line, appeared very suddenly after it was announced.

 reach someone who was going to the convention.
 Luckily several people announced they would take part at the

-convention, and offered a pre-order on sites like ebay.
+convention, and offered a pre-order on auction sites like ebay.

 An issue of the Haute Doll magazine with the scoop about the new line had a